BrianSorensen/Upgrade-System/README.md

 int startedAtLevel - this is set using upgradeManager.level when the game element is "startet" marking the zero point for "relative to start" upgrades.

-## Adding IUpgradeble instance to the UpgradeManager.
+## Adding IUpgradeable instance to the UpgradeManager.
 The UpgradeManager is implemented as a singleton and the instance can be received by UpgradeManager.getInstance();

 To add a element to the UpgradeManager use upgradeManager.addUpgradeable(this) and in the case you want to remove them use  upgradeManager.removeUpgradeable(this);